Arithmetic bigness and a uniform Bogomolov-type result

 for a nef adelic $\QQ$-line bundle $\ol A \in \wh\Pic(S)_{\QQ}$ and an effective adelic divisor $\ol B\in \wh\Div(S)$ with underlying divisor $B=0$ in $\Div(S)$. \end{thm} \begin{proof} This is a combination of all the major results of this section.
 In fact, we first have in $\wh\Pic(S)_\QQ$,

 Here ``$\eff$'' denotes the adelic line bundle associated to an effective adelic divisor in $\wh\Div(S)$ with underlying divisor $0$ in $\Div(S)$.
-In fact, the first equality follows from the definition of $\ol E$ in \S\ref{sec def E}, the second equality follows from Noether's formula in Theorem \ref{noether}, and the last inequality follows from Lemma \ref{effective1}.
+In fact, the first equality follows from the definition of $\ol E_S$ in \S\ref{sec def E}, the second equality follows from the pull-back of the Noether formula in Theorem \ref{noether} described in \S\ref{sec bundle on stable}, and the last inequality follows from Lemma \ref{effective1}.

 On the other hand, by Theorem \ref{lower bound} and Theorem \ref{effective2},

 Here ``$\nef$'' denotes a nef element of $\wh\Pic(S)_\QQ$.

 To cancel $\CO(\Delta_{\ol S})$, a positive linear combination of these equalities gives